Code-Institute-Submissions/assign4-ecommence/README.md

 # BooksTreasureProject E-Commerce Website

 ## Project Objectives
+1. This website is created with the purpose to provide Collection of Classic Books ecommence platform for user.
-This website serves the purpose for user who with authenticated account doing online Classic Books purchases beside visit the shop.
+2. An authenticated user only will be able to complete the purchase online beside visit the shop.
-With technologies available nowadays, users can purchase any item with just some simple touch on mobile.
-Aside from the others book ecommences website, user can drop an email if choice of books not available on the website for owner to arrange the purchase item available online.
+3. The view of books catalog is design in swipe with finger features which is mobile-friendly.
+4. So, the user can make purchases with any electronic devices once the login to the website.
+5. Responsive to all kind of mobile devices / electronice devices provides the user an easy accss and clear view browsing layout.
-A new user could register for a new account, login, change or reset a password, view his/her profile and logout.
+6. A new user could register for a new account, login, change or reset a password, view his/her profile and logout.
-The user could also search for books by title or author name.
+7. The user can reach us online via contact us [contact us](https://ecommence-books.herokuapp.com/info/contact_us/) with enquiry about books they wish to look for.
+8. User also can access to Short biography of the author besides browsing the books.
+9. Flash Message will be show on navbar to indicate the success of the process carry out such as add cart process, complete purchase and etc.
-A logged in superuser has advantage books CRUD rights which allow him/her to add a books/authors, edit the books/authors's data and even delete it from the database.
+10. A logged in superuser(which is the admin of the website) has advantage books CRUD rights which allow him/her to add a books/authors, edit the books/authors's data and even delete it from the database.

-Please register as a new user or use the following accounts to navigate the website:
+11. For quick access without sign up a new account for browsing and testing purpose, please use the existing user account details to
+    proceed:

-To log in as a user without game CRUD rights, please use the following:
+    a) To log in as a user without game CRUD rights, please use the following:

         Username: vapal14749@banetc.com
         Password: asd1234567

-To log in as a user with game CRUD rights, please use the following:
+    b) To log in as a user with game CRUD rights, please use the following:

         Username: admin
         Password: sky760131

 ## Deployed Link